 Summary: A number of charcoal figures, many of them wallabies or kangaroos, along the back of wall of a long shelter above Fitzerald Creek.

 A long shelter in the Warrimoo area, which contains multiple charcoal figures mainly on the smooth panels on the back wall.
-(The site is located on Crown Land, which is largely surrounded by Blue Mountains National Park.)
+(The site is located on Deerubbin Local Aboriginal Land Council, which was formerly Crown Land.)

 At one end of the long shelter are some elongated, weathered figures.